MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Right-size VM sku sizes](/azure/virtual-machines/sizes) to ensure effective resource utilization.

 - Deploy three or more Virtual Machines across [Availability zones](/azure/availability-zones/az-overview) to achieve data center level fault tolerance.
-  - If you are deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying into production.
+  - If you're deploying commercial off-the-shelf software, consult with the software vendor and test adequately before deploying into production.

-- For workloads which cannot be deployed across Availability Zones, use [Availability Sets](/azure/virtual-machines/availability-set-overview) with three or more VMs.
+- For workloads that cannot be deployed across Availability Zones, use [Availability Sets](/azure/virtual-machines/availability-set-overview) with three or more VMs.
-  - Availability Sets should only be considered if Availability Zones do not comply with workload requirements, such as for 'chatty' workloads with low latency requirements.
+  - Availability Sets should only be considered if Availability Zones don't comply with workload requirements, such as for 'chatty' workloads with low latency requirements.

 - Prioritize the use of Virtual Machine Scale Sets for scalability and zone-redundancy.
-This is particularly important for workloads with varying load (e.g. number of active users or requests per second).
+This point is particularly important for workloads with varying load.
+For instance, number of active users or requests per second.

-- Do not access individual virtual machines directly, use load balancers in front when possible.
+- Don't access individual virtual machines directly, use load balancers in front when possible.

 - To protect against regional outages, deploy application virtual machines across multiple Azure regions.
-  - Please refer to the [networking and connectivity design area](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing) for further details about how to optimally route traffic between active deployment region.
+  - Refer to the [networking and connectivity design area](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing) for further details about how to optimally route traffic between active deployment region.

-- For workloads which do not support multi-region active-active deployments, consider active-passive by using hot/warm standby virtual machines for regional failover.
+- For workloads which don't support multi-region active-active deployments, consider active-passive by using hot/warm standby virtual machines for regional failover.

 - Prioritize the use of standard images from the Azure Marketplace over custom images that need to be maintained.

-- Implement automated processes to deploy and rollout changes to virtual machines, avoiding any manual intervention.
+- Implement automated processes to deploy and roll out changes to virtual machines, avoiding any manual intervention.
 See [IaaS considerations](./mission-critical-operational-procedures.md#iaas-specific-considerations-when-using-virtual-machines) in the [Operational procedures](./mission-critical-operational-procedures.md) design area for more.

 - Implement chaos experiments to inject application faults into virtual machine components while observing the mitigation of faults.
 See [Continuous validation and testing](./mission-critical-deployment-testing.md#continuous-validation-and-testing) in the [Deployment and testing](./mission-critical-deployment-testing.md) design area for more details.

 - Monitor virtual machines and ensure diagnostic logs and metrics are ingested into a [unified data sink](/azure/architecture/framework/mission-critical/mission-critical-health-modeling#unified-data-sink-for-correlated-analysis).

-Follow and apply security practices for mission-critical application scenarios as described above, when applicable, as well as the [Security best practices for IaaS workloads in Azure](/azure/security/fundamentals/iaas).
+Follow and apply security practices for mission-critical application scenarios, when applicable, and the [Security best practices for IaaS workloads in Azure](/azure/security/fundamentals/iaas).

 ## Next step